rowma/rowma_ros/README.md

 rosrun rowma_ros rowma
 ```

-Caution: your robot will be exposed to the Internet after the rosrun command is successfully executed.
+**Caution**: your robot will be exposed to the Internet after the rosrun command is successfully executed.
 For more information, see Other section in this page.

 ## Options
 There are some options that can be specified to `rosrun rowma_ros rowma` through environment variables like this below.